-I - ESG Data Provider Evaluation & Working Group
+9. ESG Data Provider Evaluation & Working Group

-- As there are differences in methodology, number of companies covered, frequency of data updates, and data transparency among ESG evaluation and data providers (ESG data providers), we use multiple ESG data providers depending on the purpose of use. - In addition, we confirm quality of the providers, having discussions with them on appropriateness of their methodology etc., as necessary, including after adoption of the providers. - To verify the validity and reliability of external ESG data, we established the ESG Data Provider Evaluation and Working Group.
-The Responsible Investment Section leads the working group in conducting a multifaceted evaluation of each provider by collecting opinions from various relevant departments such as; Investment, Investment Development, Investment Planning, Risk Management, Information Technology and Client Disclosure.
+- As there are differences in the methodology, number of companies covered, frequency of data updates, and data transparency among ESG evaluation and data providers (ESG data providers), we use multiple ESG data providers depending on the purpose of use. - In addition, we confirm quality of the providers, having discussions with them on appropriateness of their methodology etc., as necessary, including after adoption of the providers. - To verify the validity and reliability of external ESG data, we established the ESG Data Provider Evaluation and Working Group.
+The Responsible Investment Section leads the working group in conducting a multifaceted evaluation of each provider by collecting opinions from various relevant departments such as Investment, Investment Development, Investment Planning, Risk Management, Information Technology and Client Disclosure.

-J - Collaborative Engagement and Initiatives
+10. Collaborative Engagement and Initiatives

-To ensure our company, as a responsible investor, can appropriately fulfil its stewardship responsibilities, we have signed and endorsed a variety of domestic and global initiatives and are co-working with other investors.
-In order to solve global issues and realise a sustainable society, it is essential for various organisations to work together without barriers.
-We actively participate in a number of key initiatives and conduct collaborative engagement to improve effectiveness of all our ESG investments.
+To ensure our company, as a responsible investor, can appropriately fulfill its stewardship responsibilities, we have signed and endorsed a variety of domestic and global initiatives and are co-working with other investors.
+In order to solve global issues and realize a sustainable society, it is essential for various organizations to work together without barriers.
+We actively participate in a number of key initiatives and conduct collaborative engagement to improve effectiveness of all of our ESG investments.

 In addition, for companies that have violated international norms and standards, we encourage them to take appropriate management actions and measures to prevent further recurrence.
-We do this through engagement and dialogue including through collaborations with other professional organisations, especially in case of non-Japanese companies.
+We do this through engagement and dialogue including through collaborations with other professional organizations especially in case of non-Japanese companies.

-(1) Collaborative Engagement
+(1) Collaborative engagement

-- When engaging with counterparties and setting themes for dialogue, we use a collaborative engagement model if we believe that collaborating with other institutional investors is more effective in improving or avoiding damage to the corporate value of investee companies. - In accordance with our policy of collaborative engagement, we will seek the common interest of investors by communicating our company's views and seek understanding from other participants while respecting the views of other companies. - Institutional Investors Collective Engagement Forum (IICEF) shall focus on topics that contribute to the common interests of shareholders, centering on corporate governance issues such as cross-shareholdings, parent-child listings, and the formulation of materiality that will enhance corporate value. - We have adopted Sustainalytics as an engagement partner, mainly focusing on foreign companies, and carry out outsourced engagement and collaborative engagement.
+- When engaging with counterparties and setting themes for dialogue, we use a collaborative engagement model if we believe that collaborating with other institutional investors is more effective in improving or avoiding damage to the corporate value of investee companies. - In accordance with our policy of collaborative engagement, we will seek the common interest of investors by communicating our company's views and seek understanding from other participants while respecting the views of other companies. - Institutional Investors Collective Engagement Forum (IICEF) shall focus on topics that contribute to the common interests of shareholders, focussing on corporate governance issues such as crossshareholdings, parent-child listings, and the formulation of materiality that will enhance corporate value.